IXOPAY Review

 10 questions about IXOPAY

-Yes, with caveats.
-IXOPAY has SoftSwiss and EveryMatrix connectors, supports MGA and UKGC licensed operators, and lists iGaming as a primary vertical.
+Yes, as generic high-risk rather than a courted vertical.
+The post-merger segment list carries no iGaming entry and the last gambling-specific content dates to 2020, but nothing excludes gambling either: a 2023 post names it (with MCC 7995) among served high-risk industries, and MGA and UKGC licensed operators are supported.
+Neither SoftSwiss nor EveryMatrix documents an IXOPAY connector, so the widely repeated claim of one does not hold.
 The platform handles the routing and tokenization layers well, especially after the TokenEx merger strengthened the vaulting capabilities.
 What it doesn't provide is iGaming-specific expertise, managed fraud optimization for gambling, or named casino clients you can reference.
 Nuvei and Paysafe offer dedicated iGaming teams.
 IXOPAY offers infrastructure that works for iGaming but isn't built specifically around it.

 Both are orchestration platforms for high-risk verticals.
-Corefy claims 600+ connectors versus IXOPAY's 500+ adapters — the gap has narrowed significantly since IXOPAY passed the 500 milestone in July 2025.
-Corefy has a lower minimum at $250k versus $1M+, no contract lock-in versus 12 months, and charges 0.2-0.7% routing fees.
-Corefy scores 4.1/5 on Trustpilot from 14 reviews.
+Corefy claims 600+ connectors versus IXOPAY's 500+ adapters.
+The gap has narrowed significantly since IXOPAY passed the 500 milestone in July 2025.
+Corefy has a lower minimum at $250k versus $500k+, no contract lock-in versus 12 months, and charges 0.2-0.7% routing fees.
+Corefy scores 4.3/5 on Trustpilot from 15 reviews.
 IXOPAY's advantages are the mature white-label solution, the TokenEx tokenization platform, and the Congrify AI analytics acquisition.
 If you want to resell the platform under your brand, IXOPAY has more experience doing that.

 IXOPAY lets PSPs, acquirers and ISOs rebrand the entire orchestration platform as their own product.
 Custom domain, custom UI, custom branding.
 Your clients interact with what looks like your gateway.
 IXOPAY powers the back end.
 This has been available since 2018 and is the core differentiator.
 Corefy and Finera offer white-label dashboards but IXOPAY's implementation covers more ground and has a longer track record.